codemonster57/Stock-Price-Prediction/README.md

 python SPV4.py --compare
 ```

 This will compare the predicted data with the actual data.
-You may regret some of the decisions you made and wonder why you didn't trust the model (just kidding, don't take it too seriously!).
+You may regret some of the decisions you made and wonder why you didn't trust the model.